 Step 4.
 Pay the Fees

-Follow the payment instructions as detailed by the travel agency or office where you will submit your application.
+Follow the payment instructions provided by the embassy, consulate, visa center, or authorized office where you submit your application.

 Step 5.
 Wait for Processing